 Dr. Jennings’ path to becoming an orthodontist began at Hanover College in Indiana, where she earned her undergraduate degree in 1999.

 Dr. Jennings graduated from the University of Kentucky College of Dentistry with honors in 2003 and then spent an additional two years at the St. Louis University Center for Advanced Dental Education.

 By the time she completed that program in 2005, she had finished a fellowship in cleft palate and craniofacial anomalies and earned a master’s degree in dentistry with a focus in orthodontics.

 Growing up in braces

 Dr. Jennings knows firsthand what going through orthodontic treatment is like.
 She had braces for five years, including Phase I and Phase II orthodontic treatment and jaw surgery.

-It was after going through all that and seeing how it changed the way she felt about herself, that she determined this was the career for her.
+After going through all that and seeing how it changed the way she felt about herself, she decided orthodontics was the career for her.
 She marveled over the potential to help improve self-confidence in others.

-Dr. Jennings loves the relationships she builds with her young patients, their parents and their families.
-Orthodontic treatment typically takes about two years, and it is as though patients become a part of her family during that time.
+Dr. Jennings loves the relationships she builds with her young patients, their parents, and their families.
+Orthodontic treatment typically takes about two years, and that’s plenty of time for patients to become a part of her family.

-These days, by the time one patient completes treatment, a younger sibling is ready to start.
-Once all the children in a family have had braces, it’s common for parents to approach Dr. Jennings about treatment for themselves.
+These days, by the time one child completes treatment, a younger sibling is ready to start.
+Once all the children in a family have had braces, parents often approach Dr. Jennings about treatment for themselves.
 She sees this as the ultimate compliment.